-Pure or familial hypercholesterolemia is a condition in which a genetic anomaly causes high cholesterol levels.
+Pure, or familial, hypercholesterolemia is when a genetic anomaly causes high cholesterol levels.

 According to the Familial Hypercholesterolemia Foundation, an estimated 1 in 250 people worldwide have pure or familial hypercholesterolemia.
 However, many people with the condition do not know they have it and do not receive a diagnosis.